with ttrack, you will learn to understand and develop AI-based solutions for real-world problems in healthcare.

 One unique aspect of this specialisation is that you will work on three or more healthcare-related case studies.
 These real-world case studies have been developed in collaboration with clinical partners in hospitals and demonstrate the versatility of AI applications in healthcare.
 You will put your theoretical understanding of the mathematics behind AI into practice.
 We challenge you to dive into domain-specific conditions and cross boundaries to disciplines like computer science and medicine.

 While there is a lot of buzz around AI, the big question is how AI can be safely and effectively used for healthcare applications.
 Answering this question requires experts who understand the mathematics of AI, consequently see its strengths and weaknesses for applications, and can communicate this with users.
 In this specialisation, you will get an in-depth knowledge of this versatile field.
 Our teaching staff collaborates with clinical partners in The Netherlands and abroad and companies in healthcare such as Siemens and Philips.
-This specialisation will give you a solid foundation to contribute to this rapidly developing field.
+This track will give you a solid foundation to contribute to this rapidly developing field.
 AI experts with a mathematical background are in high demand in academic hospitals and the strongly growing healthcare industry.

 Instead of pursuing a professional career as a mathematical model expert right away after obtaining your master’s, you can opt to follow a PhD programme at Twente Graduate School (TGS).
 This involves spending four years studying a particular research area in-depth at one of our research institutes.
 Obtaining your PhD will earn you the title of Doctor (Dr).

-The specialisation starts in September 2021 and comprises 2 years of study in which you will need to amass a total of 120 EC.
+This track comprises 2 years of study in which you will need to amass a total of 120 EC.
 Please be aware that you may be required to follow a Pre-Master's first, depending on your bachelor's degree.

 Theoretical courses are focused on creating a solid foundation in statistics, machine learning and operations research.
 Furthermore, a big part of the study programme is putting theory into practice and working on real life case studies, developed in close collaboration with clinical partners in hospitals.
 More information on courses, graduation and research follows soon.